emcoglab/ldm-query/README.md

         -   `skip-gram`: The skip-gram model from word2vec.
         -   `cbow`: The continuous bag of words (CBOW) model from word2vec.

-    Following the model name, numbers are given to specify the window radius (for all models) and the embedding size (for predict vector models only).
-If two numbers are given, the first will be interpreted as an embedding size and the second as a radius, so for example
+    Following the model name, a number is given to specify the embedding size (for predict vector models only).

-        python ldmq compare --word-pair "cat" "dog" --corpus bnc --distance cosine --model cbow 300 5
+        python ldmq compare --word-pair "cat" "dog" --corpus bnc --distance cosine --model cbow 300 --radius 5

     would compare the words "cat" and "dog" using cosine distance using the CBOW model with embedding size 300 and window radius 5, trained on the BNC.
 Whereas

-        python ldmq compare --word-pair "cat" "dog" --corpus bnc --distance cosine --model ppmi 5
+        python ldmq compare --word-pair "cat" "dog" --corpus bnc --distance cosine --model ppmi --radius 5

     would make the same comparison using the PPMI model with window radius 5.

+-   `--radius <window-radius>`: The context window radius used in the model.
+    Required whenever `--model` is used.
+    The permissible values of `<window-radius>` are `1`, `3`, `5`, or `10`.

 -   `--distance <distance-type>`: The distance type for comparing vectors.
     Required for `compare` modes when (and only when) the `--model` is a count vector model or a predict vector model